sunnysideup/silverstripe-googlemap/README.md

 7. Create a new page in the TestPage type

-8. Go tho the menu Map, add a full address, save&publish
+8. Go tho the Map tab in the CMS for the test page, add a full address, save and publish

-9. Add in mysite/code/Page.php in the init function the code (for SS 2.3.1, as prototype is loaded by default, we need to load jquery):

-10. Find your template file and add the following: <% include GoogleMap %>
+9. Find your template file and add the following: <% include GoogleMap %>

-11. to customise information in pop-ups, add the following function to your pages with map: CustomAjaxInfoWindow
+10. to customise information in pop-ups, add the following function to your pages with map: CustomAjaxInfoWindow

 ___________________________________